 The CSW now offers three mentoring programs.
 Two of these, the Proposal Mentoring and Article Mentoring Programs, are designed to help bring women’s conference presentation and article publication rates in line with their rate of membership in the profession and in the Society.
 Each of these programs matches female graduate students or junior scholars with volunteer mid-career or senior theorists, as described below.

 - Proposal Mentoring Program: This program pairs a female music theory graduate student or junior scholar (the mentee) with a senior music theorist (the mentor) who will provide feedback on a conference proposal for the Society for Music Theory’s annual conference, or a regional music theory conference.
 The mentor will then provide her or his opinion on how the mentee can strengthen the proposal’s writing style, organization, etc., to maximize the proposal’s chances of being accepted.

-For details on becoming a mentee or mentor in our Proposal or Article Mentoring Programs, please contact the mentoring program Sara Bakker at bakker.sara.j[a]gmail.com.
+For details on becoming a mentee or mentor in our Proposal Mentoring Programs, please contact the mentoring program at: csw.mentoring [@] gmail.com

 New!
 The Committee also now offers a Situational Mentoring Program called Ask Me! that allows all SMT members the opportunity to discuss gender-related professional issues confidentially with volunteer mentors who have navigated similar situations in their own careers.
 More information and links to mentors can be found on our Ask Me! page.